Q: Is it okay to have the same password for every account so it is easy to remember?

 Q: If I need a different password for different accounts, what is a safe way to store them so I do not forget?

 The best way to store passwords for different accounts is through a password manager such as LastPass or 1Password.
-Most password managers have applications for various phones and web browsers.
+Most password managers have applications for cell phones and web browsers.
 Just be sure to select a good password for it.

 Q: I like to use things I can remember easily for my password, like my birthday or anniversary, is that okay?